 Writing Verses for Greeting Cards: My Experience Submitting Poetry to Blue Mountain Arts

 Around two years ago, I was going through a relatively difficult time.
-As a single parent, I had just lost the part-time job that had helped me make ends meet, and without a reliable income, life was a struggle.
+As a single parent, I had just lost a part-time job that had helped me make ends meet, and without a reliable income, life was a struggle.
 The occasional work I did as a course mentor and on writing projects was nowhere near enough to sustain my family on a long-term basis.
-When my partner and I were still together, it would have felt like a nice extra, but on its own it felt insignificant.
-Needless to say, although I like to remain as positive as possible, underneath I was really anxious about the future.
+When my partner and I were still together, it would have felt like a nice extra, but on its own, it felt insignificant.
+Needless to say, although I like to remain as positive as possible, I was feeling anxious about the future.

 Blue Mountain Arts

-Keen to give writing for greeting cards companies a go, I started to research the possibilities online.
-Many of the top companies do not accept unsolicited submissions - in fact, they often have an in-house team of writers who produce all their verses.
-However, there were a few - and one company, in particular, stood out for me.
+I started to research the greeting card companies online.
+Many of the top companies do not accept unsolicited submissions.
+In fact, they often have an in-house team of writers who produce all their verses.
+However, there were a few, and one company in particular stood out to me.
 That company was Blue Mountain Arts, based in Boulder, Colorado.

-Blue Mountain Arts is a very established company, first setting down humble roots in 1971.
-Its founders, Susan and Stephen Pollis, sold posters of her poetry combined with his artwork from their camper as they travelled.
-I loved the idea of that - although since then Blue Mountain Arts has evolved into a huge and very successful business.
+Blue Mountain Arts is a very well-established company that first set down their humble roots in 1971.
+Its founders, Susan and Stephen Pollis, sold posters of her poetry combined with his artwork from their camper as they traveled.
+I loved the idea of that.
+Since then, Blue Mountain Arts has evolved into a huge and very successful business.

-Out of the few greetings card companies I came across which accept submissions, Blue Mountain Arts easily offered the most attractive pay arrangements.
-If your work is accepted, Blue Mountain Arts become the owner of the works.
-However, they will pay you $300 for the first poem they purchase; $400 for the second; $500 for the third; $600 for the fourth; $700 for the fifth, and thereafter.
-This makes them the highest paying company in the industry, as far as my research has shown me.
-What's more, they actively encourage you to submit your work - if you look at the back of any Blue Mountain card, you will see this invitation; their website suggests the same.
+Out of the few greetings card companies I came across that accept submissions, Blue Mountain Arts easily offered the most attractive pay arrangements.
+If your work is accepted, Blue Mountain Arts become the owner of the content.
+However, they will pay you $300 for the first poem they purchase; $400 for the second; $500 for the third; $600 for the fourth; $700 for the fifth, and so on.
+This makes them the highest-paying company in the industry, as far as my research has shown me.
+What's more, they actively encourage you to submit your work.
+If you look at the back of any Blue Mountain card, you will see this invitation; their website suggests the same.

 A Waiting Game

-After you have submitted your work to Blue Mountain Arts (by email is the preferred way), you play a waiting game.
-You will quickly receive an email advising you that your submission has been received, and that you will hear back by a specified date if your work has been selected for market review (the next step towards publication).
+After you have submitted your work to Blue Mountain Arts (email is preferred ), you play a waiting game.
+You will quickly receive an email advising you that your submission has been received and that you will hear back by a specified date if your work has been selected for market review (the next step towards publication).

 How Many of My Submissions Were Accepted?

 I submitted 42 poems and verses to Blue Mountain Arts between May 2016 and November 2016.
-Before I started writing, I made a visit to a local card shop to research the kind of product Blue Mountain Arts produce.
-They are strong on sentiment and many of the verses on their greetings cards are quite long.
-Their stance is to create cards that 'speak' emotionally to a loved one; they do not like rhyming verse.
+Before I started writing, I made a visit to a local card shop to research the kinds of products Blue Mountain Arts produced.
+They are strong on sentiment, and many of the verses on their greetings cards are quite long.
+Their stance is to create cards that speak emotionally to a loved one.
+They do not like rhyming verse.
 In a nutshell, they are aiming to provide the words people sometimes struggle to find themselves.

 Motivated to Continue

-Buoyed on by the success of my first submission - 40% of my work snapped up for the market review - I immediately began to work on more poems for Blue Mountain Arts.
+Buoyed on by the success of my first submission—40% of my work having been snapped up for the market review—I immediately began to work on more poems for Blue Mountain Arts.
 Despite knowing I would have to wait up to two entire years to find out if my efforts had paid off, I decided it was worth it.
-Rejection is to be expected when you are a creative writer - my initial success felt very promising.
+Rejection is to be expected when you are a creative writer, and my initial success felt very promising.
 I assumed that if they couldn't envisage my words on their products, I would have received an out-and-out rejection (which basically amounts to not hearing at all).